 Sister Joyce Ategla is a paediatric nurse with the Western Highlands Provincial Health Authority.
 She has been working with the Provincial COVID-19 Response Committee to set up triaging, screening, testing and training of staff on managing COVID-19 patients.

-“I personally encourage clinicians and non-clinicians to register and use CoHELP because given the COVID-19 global epidemic, we all need to practice and take precautionary measures ourselves.”
+“I encourage clinicians and non-clinicians to register and use CoHELP because given the COVID-19 global epidemic, we all need to practice and take precautionary measures ourselves.”

 Burnet Institute is one of CoHELP’s Implementation partners along with the PNG National Department of Health, the WHO Representative Office for PNG, and Johnstaff